Isbo2000/spicetify-collapse-sidebar/README.md

 Collapse sidebar and expand on hover

-Mimics Spotify's native collapse sidebar button, but does it faster and expands on hover.
+Mimics Spotify's native collapse sidebar button, but does it faster and expands when you hover over it.

 **Author:** [Isbo2000](https://github.com/Isbo2000)